The M.A. program is currently accepting applications for Fall 2015.

-For more information, please contact the M.A. program office at 213.743.1804 or MApublic@usc.edu to arrange a meeting with the M.A.
-Program Coordinator, Dwayne Moser.
+For more information, please contact the M.A. program office at 213.743.1804 or MApublic@usc.edu to arrange a meeting with the Graduate Program Coordinator, Dwayne Moser.

 RequirementsAdmission to the M.A.
 Art and Curatorial Practices in the Public Sphere program requires the following: